There are three Google Analytics widgets included in the dashboard from start, Web analytics, E-commerce analytics and Page top list.

 2.1.
 Enter a project name, for example "Litium dashboard widgets".

-3. Turn on required API libraries: Analytics Reporting API and Analytics API
+3. Turn on required API libraries: Analytics Data API and Analytics API

 3.1.
 Click on Library, in the left menu.

 3.3.
-Make sure both Analytics Reporting API and Analytics API are enabled.
+Make sure both Analytics Data API and Analytics API are enabled.

 4.1.
 Click on Credentials, in the left menu.